Quickstart

 Date of publication of the articleboolIsReadable

-Indicate whether we successfully find an article
+Indicate whether an article was successfully foundboolCompleted

 The FeaturedImage property holds the image indicated by the Open Graph or Twitter meta tags.
-If neither of these is present, and you called the GetImagesAsync method, it will be set with the first image found.
+If neither of these is present, and you called the GetImagesAsync method, it will be set to the first image found.